phiden/sophia/wp-content/plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.7 =
+* Fixed - fix for new taxonomy rewrites and problems with multiple selection when using checkboxes
+* Fixed - added previously hidden `multiselect` field type

+= 1.2.6 =
+* Fixed - compatibility issues with WP 4.2.x

 = 1.2.5 =
 * Fixed a PHP error when setting defaults for taxonomies - many users did not see this but resulted in unexpected behaviour